PxTools/PxApiSpecs/specs_template.md

 - data - How to navigate to the table data

-## Table endpoints
+## Tables endpoints
 ### List all tables
 List all tables in the database.
-The list can be filter by the parameters.
+The list can be filter by diffrent parameters.
 ```
 HTTP GET http://my-site.com/api/v2/api/v2/tables/
 ```